CiMon-Capstone-Project/.github/profile/README.md

 ## **Mock Up**
 ![image](https://github.com/CiMon-Capstone-Project/.github/blob/main/assets/mockup.jpg)
-## **Tech Stacks**
-* Design  & UI/UX
-  - UI/UX : Figma, Prototype
-  - Vector Design (Logo and Illustration) : Adobe Illustrator, Adobe Photoshop
-  - Animation & SFX : After Effect, DaVinci Ressolve
-* Mobile Development
-  - Android Studio utilizing Native Kotlin language with SDK 26
-  - XML Layout file providing dynamic and responsive layouts
-  - MVVM ViewModel to manage UI-related data and handling business logic to ensure data persists during configuration changes
-  - Offline-support utilizing Room database to store API responses locally, ensuring that users can access data even without an internet connection.
-  - Firebase allows application runs in real-time using Firebase, which enables seamless integration with the internet and allows for dynamic updates.
-  - Cloud Computing: The authentication APIs provided by Cloud Computing are used for forum, detection, blog, and other related functionalities.
-  - Retrofit to retrieve API response and integrate it into the app, allowing seamless synchronization of data between the local Room database and remote servers for a consistent user experience.
-  - Glide as image loading and caching library for efficient handling of images in your application.
-  - uCrop Yalantis to crop an image based on respective resolution
-  - TFLite to implement embedded machine learning model
-  - Gemini API to implement chatbot feature utilizing Gemini AI
-  - Coroutine support allowing background process to make apk run smoothly
-  - Lottie Library to allow animation to be played on splash screen

 ## **Flow of the Apps**
 1. User Interface: An attractive, dynamic, and user-friendly interface is created using XML layout files.
 The interface is designed to provide a smooth and intuitive experience for users.